apache/skywalking/docs/en/api/profiling-protocol.md

 # Profiling APIs

-SkyWalking offers two types of Profiling, Trace and eBPF, each with its own API.
+SkyWalking offers two types of Profiling, in-process and out-process, each with its own API.

-## Trace Profiling APIs
+## In-process profiling APIs

-[Trace Profiling](../concepts-and-designs/profiling.md#in-process-profiling) commonly interacts with auto-instrument agents.
+[In-process profiling](../concepts-and-designs/profiling.md#in-process-profiling) commonly interacts with auto-instrument agents.
 It gathers stack traces of programs and sends the data to the OAP for further analysis.

 ```protobuf
 syntax = "proto3";